JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

+The repository contains in the subdirectory `library' a shared library `libtii=lib.so' that - when installed in e.g. `/usr/local/lib' allows loading fresh instances of the database.

-Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` in the home directory (home folder).
+Otherwise, unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` in the home directory (home folder).
 (The unpacked file contains a copy of the database for finding the transmitter's name and location.)

-If Qt-DAB cannot find the file, decoding input will just function, without showing the names and without "maps" option of course.
+If Qt-DAB does not `see' the database, it will just function without mapping TII data onto names and locations.

 :information_source: Note: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
 Setting it as given below solved - for me - the problem: